kyverno/website/content/en/docs/Troubleshooting/_index.md

 1. Edit the Kyverno Deployment and increase the memory limit on the `kyverno` container by using the command `kubectl -n kyverno edit deploy kyverno`.
 Change the `resources.limits.memory` field to a larger value.
 Continue to monitor the memory usage by using something like the [Kubernetes metrics-server](https://github.com/kubernetes-sigs/metrics-server#installation).

 ## Kyverno fails on GKE

 **Symptom**: I'm using GKE and after installing Kyverno, my cluster is either broken or I'm seeing timeouts and other issues.

 **Solution**: Private GKE clusters do not allow certain communications from the control planes to the workers, which Kyverno requires to receive webhooks from the API server.
-In order to resolve this issue, create a firewall rule which allows the control plane to speak to workers on the Kyverno TCP port which by default at this time is 9443.
+In order to resolve this issue, create a firewall rule which allows the control plane to speak to workers on the Kyverno TCP port which, by default at this time, is 9443.

 ## Kyverno fails on EKS